 There are various ways companies fund digital transformation projects.
 It's important that the people responsible for digital transformation identify all potential funding sources.

-Some companies budget for the transformation projects, and others don't.
-Those who budget may keep allocations centralized; others earmark funds for transformation projects, but the amounts are distributed among several business units' budgets.
-Some organizations do not have a designated digital transformation budget, but they do have a centralized or decentralized pool of discretionary spending.
-Even companies with transformation budgets may also have discretionary spending that can be tapped for bolstering digital projects.
+Some companies budget for the transformation projects and others don't.
+Those who budget may keep allocations centralized; others designate funds for transformation projects.
+But the amounts are distributed among several business units' budgets.
+Some organizations don't have a digital transformation budget, but they do have a centralized or decentralized pool of discretionary spending.
+Even companies with transformation budgets may also have discretionary spending that can be tapped to bolster digital projects.

 3. Build the business case

-This is perhaps the most important determinant of digital transformation success.
-Prior to pitching any project, build a business case that shows the business benefits of the digital transformation project with success metrics and real-world improvements for employees and/or customers.
+The business case is perhaps the most important determinant of digital transformation success.
+Prior to pitching a project, build a case that shows the business benefits of the digital transformation project with success metrics and real-world improvements for employees and customers.

-Building a successful business case can take three to six months for small organizations, and six to 18 months for larger ones.
-In building the business case, find out the spending figures and operational metrics from current spending so that there is a basis for comparison.
-Then cast a wide net for both providers and service delivery to get approximate prices to set the budget.
+Building a successful business case can take three to six months for small organizations and six to 18 months for larger ones.
+Find out the spending figures and operational metrics from current spending so there's a basis for comparison.
+Then cast a wide net for providers and service delivery to get approximate prices and set the budget.

-Part of the business case also should include a before-and-after look at what the transformation project will accomplish.
-For example, in a client-facing initiative, the company might be spending $25 per customer interaction because the only option is a voice call.
+The business case also should include a before-and-after view of what the transformation project will accomplish.
+In a client-facing initiative, for example, the company might be spending $25 per customer interaction because the only option is a voice call.
 A transformation project that digitizes the contact center will activate webchat, self-service knowledge bases and SMS.
-The digital transformation project's business benefits to the company include lower operational costs and more revenue via new predictive analysis tools to recommend products to customers in webchat or self-service.
+The digital transformation project's business benefits to the company include lower operational costs and more revenue via new predictive analytics tools to recommend products to customers in webchat or self-service.

 4. Stay agile